Aelto/aelto/README.md

     - [TW3 Modlist Manager](https://github.com/Aelto/tw3-modlist-manager), to manage different modlists in just a click
     - [TW3 Script merger](https://github.com/Aelto/tw3-script-merger), for a command-line  solution to merge all your mods in a few milliseconds
     - [Shared Utils](https://github.com/Aelto/tw3-shared-utils), for a set of utilities to craft new quests with ease
+    - [Perk fixes](https://github.com/Aelto/tw3-perk-fixes) Modular fixes for a few bugged perks from the game The Witcher 3
   - Guild Wars 2:
     - [Guild Wars 2 Build Bank](https://github.com/Aelto/gw2-build-bank)